The First and Second-Order Asymptotics of Covert Communication over AWGN Channels: Preliminaries

-When $V_T(\mathbb{P}_1, \mathbb{P}_0)$ is close to $0$, it is generally believed that no detector at Willie can effectively discriminate the induced output distribution and the distribution of noise, thus can not distinguish whether Alice is communicating with Bob.
-Nevertheless, it is more convenient to use KL divergence to measure the discrimination between $\mathbb{P}_1$ and $\mathbb{P}_0$ in the asymptotic setting.
-In this work, we follow the conventions in the works \cite{Boulat A}\cite{Ligong Wang} to use the following covert constraint:
+\begin{Remark} The detection performance of the adversary is usually measured by $\mathbb{V}(Q^{(n)}_{\bm{Z},\bm{C}}, Q^{(n)}_{\bm{Z},0})$ \cite{E.Lehmann}.
+When it is close to $0$, it is generally believed that no detector at Willie can effectively discriminate the induced output distribution and the distribution of noise, thus cannot distinguish whether Alice is communicating with Bob.
+Nevertheless, it is more convenient to use KL divergence to measure the discrimination between $Q^{(n)}_{\bm{Z},\bm{C}}$ and $ Q^{(n)}_{\bm{Z},0}$ in the asymptotic setting as a metric of covertness.
+In this work, we follow the conventions in the works \cite{Boulat A}\cite{Ligong Wang} to use (\ref{covertconstraint}) as covert constraint. \end{Remark} \begin{Remark} As the distribution $Q^{(n)}_{\bm{Z},\bm{C}}(\bm{z})$ depends on the codewords $\bm{x}_{sw}$, which are randomly generated, the quantity $Q^{(n)}_{\bm{Z},\bm{C}}(\bm{z})$ itself is a random variable. \end{Remark} For the above quantities, we have the following lemma, the proof of which can be found in Appendix \ref{proofofLemma1}. \begin{Lemma} \end{Lemma} The aim of this work is to characterize the quantity $M^*(n,\epsilon,\sigma, \delta)$ through the following two parts. \begin{enumerate} \item \textbf{Achievability}: A lower bound of $M^*(n,\epsilon,\sigma,\delta)$ such that there exists a code satisfying (\ref{errordefintion}) and (\ref{covertconstraint}) with that size.
+The existence is usually proved through random coding argument.
+Meanwhile, the corresponding number of key bits is denoted as $K(n,\epsilon,\sigma, \delta)$. \item \textbf{Converse}: An upper bound of $M^*(n,\epsilon,\sigma, \delta)$ such that any code satisfying (\ref{errordefintion}) and (\ref{covertconstraint}) should have size larger than it. \end{enumerate}